verael/colie/README.md

 ## About

-**Colie** is a lightweight, header-only C library for terminal text styling and colour formatting.
+**COLIE** is a lightweight, header-only C library for terminal text styling and colour formatting.
 It uses ANSI escape codes to customise text appearance, supporting foreground and background colours, text styles, and resets.

 ## Features

-- Foreground and background colour control
+- Foreground  colour control
+- Background  colour control
 - Text styling (bold, italic, underline, and more)
 - Easy to integrate and use
 - No dependencies, works with any terminal supporting ANSI escape codes